realpython/realpython-intro/slides/slides.md

 1. Answer the question -  *Why should data scientists learn web development?*
 1. Discuss the philosophy behind Real Python and how it can be used to learn web development
+1. Detail how you can level up from Real Python!

 ---